kubeflow/website/content/docs/gke/gcp-e2e.md

 Then you instantiate the prototypes into *components* by defining values for the parameters.
 This system makes it easier to deploy slightly different resources to different clusters at the same time.
 In this way you can maintain different environments for staging and production, for example.
-You can export your ksonnet components as standard Kubernetes YAML files with `ks show`, or you can deploy (_apply_) the components directly to the cluster with `ks apply`.

 Make sure you have ksonnet version {{% ksonnet-min-version %}} or later.